egel-lang/egel-tex/technical/technical.md

 * now working on serialization, transport, and node protocol

 ---
-# Aimed at taking over the world
+# Aimed at taking over the world!

 * see a data center as just a large computer
 * start any calculation anywhere